1. Can BearWeb automatically attempt to register for a plan when my time ticket opens?

 You will access your course(s) through Canvas and complete an online orientation class before you begin.

 First and foremost, you must have regular, reliable access to a broadband (DSL, cable, or satellite) internet connection.
 A dial-up modem will not be able to handle the multimedia format of an online course.
 You will need a webcam and microphone for most classes.
+Headsets are highly recommended for minimester audio feedback and some headsets commonly come with built in microphones.
 These come standard with many laptops, but it would be prudent to test your equipment for quality before you begin class.
 Your webcam and mic do not need to be top-of-the-line, but they need to be good enough to be a help, not a hindrance.
 If your computer is no more than four-years-old, it likely has the specifications to keep up with an online course.
 If you are considering purchasing a new computer, or want to estimate how your current computer may fare, you can find Baylor's minimum and recommended requirements for incoming students here.
 If you find that you need to upgrade your computer, you are eligible for special student pricing on Apple and PC systems through the Baylor Bookstore.
 Additionally, you will need Microsoft Office Suite 2007 or later.
 If you don't currently own a version of Microsoft Office, you are eligible for an educational copy at a reduced rate through the Baylor Bookstore.

 As long as you have reliable Internet access where you are, there is no reason why you cannot register for an online class if it is still open.